sdpandya007/Invoice-Generator/README.md

 ---
 ## 💸 Currency Support
-This version is fully updated for Indian Rupees (₹).
+This version is fully updated for Indian Rupees (₹ INR).
 All values and symbols have been updated accordingly in both the UI and the PDF.

 ---